codebykyle/hubstaff-time-and-activity-report/readme.md

 # Hubstaff Time and Activity Report

-This is an unofficial library for retrieving the Time and Activity report.
+This is an unofficial self-hosted API for retrieving the Time and Activity report.

 ## Getting started